FranciscoGalan/Book_recommender/README.md

 #### 3. Clean and format data

-The `clean_title` function eliminates duplicate books (which might only very slightly in their wording).
+The `clean_title` function eliminates duplicate books (which, for example, might only vary slightly in their wording).
 I believe it works for most books, but you might consider playing with it if you still get duplicates.

 #### 4. Recommend books

 Execute all the cell to get your final recommendations.
-You can tweek the relative weight of correlations or ratings in the `correlation_weighted` and `weighted_rating` functions, respectively.
+You can tweak the relative weight of correlations or ratings in the `correlation_weighted` and `weighted_rating` functions, respectively.

 *Happy reading!*